 Two things separated Charles Babbage from every other mathematician and engineer in his lifetime: the Difference Engine and the Analytical Engine — both were his projects.
 While the Difference Engine was the less sophisticated of the two, it could put any calculator available back then to shame.
-It was a glorified mechanical calculator with the ability to construct a mathematical table, more specifically logarithm tables for navigational purpose.
+It was a glorified mechanical calculator with the ability to construct a mathematical table, more specifically, logarithm tables for navigational purposes.

 25. Sir Rowland Hill

-The postal service that we know today has remained pretty much the same since Sir Rowland Hill formulated it between 1835 and 1837.
+The postal service we know today has remained mostly the same since Sir Rowland Hill formulated it between 1835 and 1837.
 To simplify an otherwise complex pricing of postage based on distance and avoid refusal of payment upon delivery, he created a prepaid postage system in which a customer must purchase an adhesive stamp at the post office prior to sending a package or letter.
 Apart from new pricing due to inflation, it’s still the most reliable postage system used worldwide.

 26. Charles Goodyear